OpenNavMap: Multi-Session Appearance-Based Topometric Mapping for Scalable Visual Navigation

-where $\mathbf{K}_{v}$ and $\mathbf{T}_{v}$ represent the intrinsics and extrinsics for view $v$, and $\mathbf{D}_{v, p}$ is the depth value for pixel $p$.
-The objective in Eq. \eqref{equ:global_alignment} can therefore be reformulated as:
+where $\mathbf{K}_{v}$ and $\mathbf{T}_{v}$ are the intrinsics and extrinsics of view $v$, $\mathbf{D}_{v,p}$ is the depth at pixel $p$, and $(u_p', v_p')$ are principal-point-normalized coordinates.
+Substituting into Eq.~\eqref{equ:global_alignment} yields the expanded objective:

-Here, the pairwise relative pose $\mathbf{T}^{(i,j)}$ and the global pose $\mathbf{T}_{i}$ are parameterized independently to provide greater flexibility during optimization.
-The optimization is performed using several hundred iterations of gradient descent and converges within seconds on a standard GPU, yielding the optimized query pose $\mathbf{T}^{Q*}$.
-In experiments of map merging, we only use two reference images to accelerate the optimization process.
-This formulation \eqref{equ:global_alignment_expand} exhibits two valuable properties.
-Notably, scale-aware pointmaps and camera intrinsics are recovered as a byproduct, enabling consistent local scene reconstruction.
-Furthermore, the estimation quality of the pointmaps, poses, and scales is interdependent; this correlation allows us to leverage reconstruction reliability to assess pose quality.
+\bt{ The pairwise pose $\mathbf{T}^{(i,j)}$ and the per-view pose $\mathbf{T}_{v}$ are parameterized independently for greater optimization flexibility.
+Problem \eqref{equ:global_alignment_expand} is solved via several hundred gradient-descent iterations and converges within seconds on a standard GPU.
+As a byproduct, scale-aware pointmaps and camera intrinsics are recovered, enabling consistent local scene reconstruction.
+Because the joint optimization couples pointmap, pose, and scale estimation into a single objective, the quality of the recovered reconstruction directly reflects the reliability of the estimated query pose, where we exploit this property in the subsequent confidence map calibration.}

-\tb{\ti{Confidence Map Calibration:}} The initial confidence maps from the network's feed-forward pass are often overconfident \cite{lu2025lora3d}, assigning high confidences to pointmaps that are in poor predictions.
-This may adversely affect the optimization in Eq. \eqref{equ:global_alignment_expand}.
-We improve the optimization by performing confidence map calibration at each iteration, which dynamically links the confidence to the actual per-point residual.
-Specifically, we employ the Geman-McClure robust kernel to down-weight outliers, reformulating the objective as an iterative re-weighted least squares (IRLS) problem:
+\paragraph{\bt{Confidence Map Calibration}} addresses the overconfidence of MASt3R's feed-forward predictions~\cite{lu2025lora3d}, which assign high weights to poorly predicted pointmaps and thereby bias the optimization in Eq.~\eqref{equ:global_alignment_expand}.
+We address this by calibrating the confidence maps at each iteration, dynamically coupling each weight to the actual per-point residual via the Geman-McClure robust kernel.
+This reformulates the objective as an iteratively re-weighted least-squares (IRLS) problem: